 Seeing Beyond Sight: Launch of the Frances Browne Storytellers Anthology

-FREE Event - booking not required
+FREE Event - booking requested

 Donegal’s own “Blind Poetess of Ulster,” Frances Browne, once overcame the barriers of her time to leave an indelible mark on Donegal literature.
 Now, her legacy is honoured in a groundbreaking new anthology, Seeing Beyond Sight: A Celebration of Vision-Impaired Storytelling by the Frances Browne Storytellers, supported by Donegal County Library Service and Creative Ireland.